Table of Contents

 - Geranium oil: Geranium oil, like lavender, has a pleasant, floral scent that repels mosquitoes.
 It also has antiseptic and antibacterial properties.

-- Catnip Oil: Catnip repels mosquitoes but is attractive to cats.
+- Catnip oil: Catnip repels mosquitoes but is attractive to cats.

-- Clove
+- Clove oil

-- Thyme
+- Thyme oil

-- Basil
+- Basil oil

 There are several ways to use essential oils for mosquitoes and ticks: